Niagara Parks Passes Explained: How to Choose the Right One for Your Family

 Pros & Cons of Each Niagara Parks Pass

-Here’s a quick breakdown of what to consider when deciding between the three pass options:
+Here’s a quick breakdown of what to consider when choosing between the three pass options:

 Pros:

-- Includes the most popular attractions (Journey Behind the Falls + White Water Walk)
+- Includes Journey Behind the Falls and White Water Walk

 Cons: